Power Steering Pump Cooling Fan

 What is the power steering pump cooling fan and where is it located?

 Power steering pump cooling fans are found specifically on recent model year Mini Coopers.
-While most cars use a power steering pump that is driven by the crankshaft via a belt, the mini uses an electrical power steering pump.
+While most cars use a power steering pump that is driven by the crankshaft via a belt, the Cooper uses an electrical power steering pump.
 The speed of a normal power steering pump is determined by the speed of the crankshaft, but low driving speeds are when the power steering pump is most needed.
 That leads to certain engineering comprises.
 An electrical power steering pump has a little more flexibility in that regard.
 Unfortunately, the electric motor and the pump’s location under the exhaust can lead to it overheating.
 So, those Minis came with an electric fan to cool off the power steering pump.
 The fan has a thermostat, and when it reaches a certain temperature it blows air across the power steering pump to cool it off.

 How do I know if my power steering pump cooling fan needs to be replaced?